 The Licensing window also contains the Activate button.
 Read this article to find out more about activating the program.

-Note that the migration of public folders takes 25 licenses out of the license pool.
-This number is fixed and doesn't depend on the actual number of the migrated public folders or their size.
+Note that the migration of public folders takes 100 licenses out of the license pool.
+This number is fixed and doesn't depend on the actual size or number of migrated public folders.

-You bought a license key for 50 source mailboxes and then migrated the source public folders to the target server.
-You will still be able to migrate 25 mailboxes or public folders from any other Exchange Server or IMAP source.
+You bought a license key for 200 source mailboxes and then migrated the source public folders to the target server.
+You will still be able to migrate either 100 mailboxes (from the same source server or a different one) or public folders from another Exchange server or Office 365 tenant.

 Once a license is consumed to migrate a specific source mailbox, attempting to migrate the same mailbox by using another instance of the program (installed on a different PC) will not consume another license.
 Keep in mind, however, that only the information about the license being used is shared between these machines, not the information about the migrated data itself.

 For that reason, we don't recommend migrating data between the same source and target servers on two or more different machines, as it could end up creating duplicated items on the target mailboxes.

 When migrating data using the IMAP protocol, licenses are consumed for every source mailbox specified in the CSV file.
 To protect the privacy of your data, the email addresses of these mailboxes are not stored by our licensing system.
 That is why if you try to migrate the same mailboxes later via the EWS or MAPI protocol, both of which use the mailbox GUID for licensing purposes, the program will not recognize that these mailboxes have already been licensed.
 As a consequence, the program will either assign them new licenses or display a warning about an insufficient number of licenses required to perform the migration job.